 Valdosta State University Signs Pathways Program Agreements with Albany Technical College

 VALDOSTA - Valdosta State University and Albany Technical College signed two Pathway Program agreements on Tuesday, May 28.
-Through the Pathways Program agreements, students graduating with an Associate of Applied Science (AAS) degree in 22 selected programs from Albany Tech can begin working on a Bachelor of Applied Science (BAS) degree with a major in Technical Studies from Valdosta State University.
-In addition, students graduating from Associate of Applied Science (AAS) from Albany Tech can begin work toward a Bachelor of Science (BS) degree from Valdosta State University in Organizational Leadership.
+Through the Pathways Program agreements, students graduating with an Associate of Applied Science (AAS) degree in 22 selected programs from Albany Tech can begin working on a Bachelor of Applied Science (BAS) degree with a major in technical studies from Valdosta State University.
+In addition, students graduating from Associate of Applied Science (AAS) from Albany Tech can begin work toward a Bachelor of Science (BS) degree from Valdosta State University in organizational leadership.

-"This program creates a pathway for students to earn a bachelor's degree once they successfully complete an associate's degree at Albany Technical College," said Andy Clark, associate vice president for enrollment management at Valdosta State University.
+"This program creates a pathway for students to earn a bachelor's degree once they successfully complete an associate degree at Albany Technical College," said Andy Clark, associate vice president for enrollment management at Valdosta State University.
 "Both BAS and BS programs are fully online and designed for working adults.
 This will help the students advance in their professional career."

-“The agreement with VSU will provide an excellent opportunity for our graduates to continue their education and earn a bachelor’s degree and will be a tremendous impact on the entire economy of Southwest Georgia,” said Dr. Anthony O. Parker, President of Albany Technical College.
+“The agreement with VSU will provide an excellent opportunity for our graduates to continue their education and earn a bachelor’s degree and will be a tremendous impact on the entire economy of Southwest Georgia,” said Dr. Anthony O. Parker, president of Albany Technical College.

 The Pathways Program centers on the priorities of Complete College Georgia (CCG), an initiative developed to increase the number of Georgians earning a college degree.
 In 2012, institutions in both the University System of Georgia (USG) and the Technical College System of Georgia (TCSG) submitted plans to achieve the ambitious goal of adding more than 250,000 postsecondary graduates to Georgia’s workforce by 2020.